 We have learned how to make homemade cornbread; absolutely scrumptious, nutritious and good for us.
 It's a whole grain; low GI.

 Choice foods from when we are young make us confident that we can approach old age with aplomb.
-Something will get us all eventually, but how about at 90 instead of 50?
+Something will get us all eventually but how about at 90 instead of 50?
 How to grow corn is only for those alas who are fortunate enough to have a large garden and are willing to spend the time.

 Maize meal porridge, if made from the whole grain, makes in my book a nutritious and tasty recommended breakfast.
 However the staple in South Africa is highly refined making it into a junk food no better than cornflakes; it is in my opinion one of the chief reasons why more than a quarter of our children are permanently stunted.
 All the nutrients have been extracted and instead used for animal-feed; our kids are left with the empty calories.

-Our thoughts are that it is frustrating to be worrying each day whether we've had enough lutein, or beta-carotein, or this or that vitamin.
-Instead, we enjoy a wide range of foods, mostly from the garden, but then it's impractical to grow chickpeas and sesame seeds, so for our authentic hummus recipe we have to buy in these commodities; they contain the vital amino acids for minds young and old.
-I'm not enthusiastic about that senile dementia!
+But then it is impractical to grow chickpeas and sesame seeds, so for our authentic hummus recipe we have to buy in these commodities; they contain the vital amino acids for brains young and old.
+I am not enthusiastic about that senile dementia!
 Bernard Preston would rather enjoy choice foods on a daily basis.

 Bernard Preston's mother, in competition with three siblings and five cousins once apparently ate thirteen-cobs at a sitting, winning the trophy.
 Perhaps it is to my grandfather that I really should attribute my love of how to grow corn; and before him one of his forebears.
 These glorious habits and hobbies are handed down from one generation to the next; are you teaching your little people?